aedanpope/tc_client/README.md

 - Demonstrating the usefulness of the TensorFlow integration into BWAPI.
 - See if a relatively generic Deep Q-learning network can solve the kiting problem (that is, a network largely like that described in (Mnih et al, 2015).

-By modifying the experience replay buffer of a standard DQN to contain different sets for Wins vs Losses, and to have a shorter buffer size - we are able to achieve strong win rates (average 75%, in best examples 100%).
+By modifying the experience replay buffer of a standard DQN to contain different sets for Wins vs Losses, and to have a shorter buffer size - we are able to achieve strong win rates (average 75%, in best trials 100%).

-There is much research into experience and reward management, for an overview see Section 5 of (Pritzel et al., 2017).
-Our tweaks to the DQN replay buffer are rudimentary - future work would be to apply more advanced experience and reward management techniques to StarCraft micro battles.
+There is much research into experience and reward management for Reinforcement Learning, for an overview see Section 5 of (Pritzel et al., 2017).
+Our tweaks to the DQN replay buffer are rudimentary - future work would be to apply more advanced experience and reward management techniques to the StarCraft micro battles domain.

 #### Environment and Parameterization

 Our environment consits of a simplified 1v1 battle between a vulture and a zealot.

+- Zealot: the enemy unit controlled by the environment, ordered to attack directly at the vulture.
+- Vulture: the unit controlled by our agent.
 - The hit points and damage of the units are modified such that the zealot kills the vulture in one attack, and the vulture kills the zealot in _n_ attacks - where _n_ is a parameter in ℤ<sup>+</sup>.
 For a particular _n_, we call the environment "_n_-kite".
 We chose n=2 going forward.

-- Zealot: the enemy unit controlled by the environment, ordered to attack directly at the vulture.
-- Vulture: the unit controlled by our agent.
-- Starting Positions: The two opposing units start close enough that if the vulture also simply attacks the zealot, the zealot will reach it and attack at melee range after the vulture fires one shot.
-The vulture must move to survive and win the battle.
+- Starting Positions: The two opposing units start close enough that if the vulture simply attacks the zealot, the zealot will reach it and attack at melee range after the vulture fires one shot.
+With n >= 2, the vulture must move to survive and ultimately win the battle.

-- Our vulture has 20 seconds to win the battle, otherwise the zealot wins by default.
+- The vulture has 20 seconds to win the battle, otherwise the zealot wins by default.

+Each timestep for the agent consists of 5 frames of the game.

 We parameterise the enivornment for input into the network as follows (see [agent.py](agent.py)):

-- Each timestep for the agent consists of 5 frames of the game.

-- For both units
+- For both units (all normalized to range [0,1])
-  - x and y positional coordinates (normalized in a bounding box)
+  - x and y positional coordinates (normalized within a bounding box)
   - current life of the unit
   - [cooldown](http://wiki.teamliquid.net/starcraft/Game_Speed#Cooldown) of the unit's attack, that is how long until it's attack is ready.

 - For the agent controlled vulture, we also pass a one-hot vector of what order type the unit is currently following from {Guard, Move, Attack}.
-- All parameters are normalized to the range [0,1]. x and y co-ordinates are normalized within a bounding box.
 - We pass the values of the above for the current & previous timesteps (so that the network can determine velocity of both units).
+The standard DQN passes 4 frames of the Atari game.

 The output of the agent is a one-hot vector representing 6 possible orders:
 - Give no order, so the vulture continues with its current order.